-Although active in a variety of areas of the law, Ms. Jones concentrates her practice in lobbying, government relations and procurement.
+Although active in a variety of areas of the law, Lisa Harris Jones concentrates her practice in lobbying, government relations and procurement.
 She has represented both publicly held and private enterprises, encompassing small and large business entities.

 As an associate with the law firms of Shapiro and Olander (1993-1997) and Gordon, Feinblatt, Rothman, Hoffberger & Hollander, LLC (1997-1999), Ms. Jones represented the City of Baltimore and many of its agencies and related quasi-public entities (i.e., the Department of Housing and Community Development and Community Development Financing Corporation), in complex real estate development and financing transactions.
 Her business law practice during these years also included corporate and securities law.
 She worked with public and private entities, consisting of both larger corporations as well as emerging or developing businesses.
 Ms. Jones’ work included public offerings and private placements; mergers and acquisitions; corporate and commercial financing; and general legal and business consulting.

 In 2000, Ms. Jones opened up her own firm, Harris Jones & Malone, LLC (HJM).
-Now, 16 years later, she remains the first and only African American female in the State of Maryland to operate her own legal practice with a focus in lobbying, government relations and procurement at both the state and local levels.
+Now, 16 years later, she remains the first and only African American woman in the State of Maryland to operate her own legal practice with a focus in lobbying, government relations and procurement at both the state and local levels.

 Through hard work and tireless advocacy, Ms. Jones is widely regarded as a lobbyist with the ability to effect real change in the legislative process, regardless of the size of her client or the perceived power of her opponent.
-As a result of her successful track record over the last six years, her clients have enabled her to become the first African American to be consistently ranked in the top five earning lobbyists in Maryland following the conclusion of each legislative session since 2009.
+As a result of her successful track record over the last seven years, her clients have enabled her to become the first African American to be consistently ranked in the top five earning lobbyists in Maryland following the conclusion of each legislative session.